rust-lang/log/rfcs/0000-structured-logging.md

     ts: u64,
     msg: String,
     #[serde(flatten)]
-    props: KVS,
+    kvs: KVS,
 }
 ```

-This time, instead of using the `try_for_each` method, we use `serialize_as_map` to get an adapter that will serialize each key-value pair as an entry in a map.
+This time, instead of using the `Source::try_for_each` method, we use the `Source::serialize_as_map` method to get an adapter that will serialize each key-value pair as an entry in a `serde` map.

-The crate that produces log records might not be the same crate that consumes them.
-A producer can depend on the `kv_serde` feature to log more types, and a consumer will always be able to handle them, even if they don't depend on the `kv_serde` feature.

 ## Integrating log frameworks with `log`

-The `Source` trait describes some container for structured key-value pairs.
+The `Source` trait we saw previously describes some container for structured key-value pairs that can be iterated.
 Other log frameworks that want to integrate with the `log` crate should build `Record`s that contain some implementation of `Source` based on their own structured logging.

 The previous section demonstrated some of the methods available on `Source` like `Source::try_for_each` and `Source::serialize_as_map`.
 Both of those methods are provided on top of a single required `Source::visit` method.
 The `Source` trait itself looks something like this: